metalsmith/layouts/Readme.md

 > A metalsmith plugin for layouts

-This plugin passes your source files to a template as `contents` and renders it with the templating engine of your choice.
+This plugin passes your source files to a template as `contents` and renders them with the templating engine of your choice.
 You can use any templating engine supported by [consolidate.js](https://github.com/tj/consolidate.js).
-Pass options to it with the [Javascript API](https://github.com/segmentio/metalsmith#api) or [CLI](https://github.com/segmentio/metalsmith#cli).
+Pass options to `metalsmith-layouts` with the [Javascript API](https://github.com/segmentio/metalsmith#api) or [CLI](https://github.com/segmentio/metalsmith#cli).
 The options are:

 * `engine`: templating engine (required)
 * `default`: default template (optional)
 * `directory`: directory for the layouts, `layouts` by default (optional)
 * `pattern`: only files that match this pattern will be processed (optional)

+Any unrecognised options will be passed on to consolidate.js.
+You can use this, for example, to disable caching by passing `cache: false` to consolidate.
+See the [consolidate.js documentation](https://github.com/tj/consolidate.js) for all available options.

 ## Installation